leemcloughlin/logfile/README.md

 ``` go
 func (lp *LogFile) Close()
 ```
-Close a log file opened by calling New()
+Close flushs any pending data out and then closes a log file opened by calling New()